 The FSU Police Department is a fully commissioned, professional force of police officers.
 This was validated on May 22, 2002, when the Department was awarded accreditation status by the Commission on Florida Law Enforcement Accreditation (CFA).
-Since, the Department has been re-accredited in 2005, 2008, 2011 and again in October, 2014.
-The Department is scheduled to receive re-accreditation status again in November, 2017.
-This accreditation signifies that the FSU Police Department meets or exceeds the highest professional standards set for law enforcement agencies, sworn officers, and non-sworn support personnel.
+Since, the Department has been re-accredited in 2005, 2008, 2011, 2014 and again in 2017.
+In 2017, the Department received Excelsior Recognition, the highest level of achievement in the Florida Accreditation program.
+This accreditation signifies that the FSU Police Department meets or exceeds the highest professional standards set for law enforcement agencies, sworn officers, and nonsworn support personnel.
 FSU police officers are trained and certified the same as county and municipal officers in the state of Florida.
 Additionally, all newly-hired officers are required to complete a sixteen-week field training program in order to apply law enforcement skills within the Florida State University environment.
 Consequently, FSU police officers are prepared to provide a full range of law enforcement services in an environment that requires additional care and understanding of the uniqueness of an educational community.
 The officers are authorized to carry firearms and make arrests on property controlled by the FSU Board of Trustees.
 In 2009 legislation was passed authorizing the FSUPD to enforce laws within 1000ft of any campus owned property.
 In addition to this the FSUPD has a written mutual aid agreement with both the Tallahassee Police Department and the Leon County Sheriff's Office.
 These agreements also extend extra-jurisdictional authority to the FSU Police Department in other parts of the city in order to carry out investigations and perform other duties.
 The Department uses uniformed officers to patrol the campus 24 hours per day - on foot, in automobiles, on motorcycles, all-terrain vehicles and on bicycles.
-Using a well- established cooperative relationship with local law enforcement, area agencies regularly report to the FSUPD students and organizations that have engaged in criminal activity at off campus locations.
+Using a wellestablished cooperative relationship with local law enforcement, area agencies regularly report to the FSUPD students and organizations that have engaged in criminal activity at off campus locations.